-In computer science and the HCI community, most research in recommender systems has focused on creating accurate and effective algorithms for a long time (e.g. [5]).
-Recently, researchers have realized that recommendations generated by standard accuracy metrics, while generally useful, are not always the most useful to users.[20]
-People started building new user-centric evaluation metrics [24,32].
-Still, there are few empirical studies investigating the basic psychological processes underlying the interaction of users with recommendations; and none of them addresses both self-confirmation and social conformity.
-As mentioned above, Cosley and his colleagues [10] studied conformity in movie rating sites and showed that people's rating are significantly influenced by other users' ratings.
+Understanding users in online recommender systems.
+In computer science and the human-computer interaction (HCI) community, for a long time, most research in recommender systems has focused on creating accurate and effective algorithms (e.g., Breese, Heckerman, & Kadie, 1998).
+Recently, researchers have realized that recommendations generated by standard accuracy metrics, although generally useful, are not always the most useful to users (McNee, Riedl, & Konstan, 2006).
+Researchers started building new user-centric evaluation metrics (Pu, Chen, & Hu, 2011; Xiao & Benbasat, 2007).
+There are few empirical studies investigating the basic psychological processes underlying the interaction of users with recommendations, and none of them addresses both self-confirmation and social conformity.
+As mentioned above, Cosley and his colleagues (2003) studied conformity in movie rating sites and showed that people's ratings are significantly influenced by other users' ratings.
 But they did not consider the effects of self-confirmation or the effects of different levels of social conformity pressures.
-Schwind et al studied how to overcome users' confirmation bias by providing preference-inconsistent recommendations [28].
-However, they represented recommendations as search results rather than recommendations from humans, and thus did not investigate the effects of social conformity.
+Schwind, Buder, and Hesse (2011) studied how to overcome users' confirmation bias by providing preference-inconsistent recommendations.
+However, they represented recommendations as search results rather than recommendations from humans and thus did not investigate the effects of social conformity.
 Furthermore, their task was more related to logical inference rather than purchase decision making.

-In the area of marketing and customer research, studies about the influence of recommendations are typically subsumed under personal influence and word-of-mouth research [27].
-Past research has shown that word-of-mouth plays an important role in consumer buying decisions, and the use of internet brought new threats and opportunities for marketing [27,14,29].
-There were several studies specifically investigating social conformity in product evaluations [7,9,23].
-Although they found substantial effects of others' evaluations on people's own judgments, the effects were not always significantly stronger when the social conformity pressures are stronger.
-In Burnkrant and Cousineau's [7] and Cohen and Golden's [9] experiments, subjects were exposed to evaluations of coffee with high uniformity or low uniformity.
-Both results showed that participants did not exhibit significantly increased adherence to others' evaluation in the high uniformity condition (although in Burnkrant's experiments, the participants significantly recognized the difference between high and low uniformity).
-On the other hand, in Pincus and Waters's experiments (college students rated the quality of one paper plate while exposed to simulated quality evaluations of other raters), it was found that conformity effects are stronger when the evaluations are more uniform[20].
+In the area of marketing and customer research, studies about the influence of recommendations are typically subsumed under personal influence and word-of-mouth research (Senecal & Nantel, 2004).
+Past research has shown that word-of-mouth plays an important role in consumer buying decisions, and use of the Internet brings new threats and opportunities for marketing (Hennig-Thurau, Gwinner, Walsh, & Gremler, 2004; Senecal & Nantel, 2004; Stauss, 1997).
+There were several studies specifically investigating social conformity in product evaluations (Burnkrant & Cousineau, 1975; Cohen & Golden, 1972; Pincus & Waters, 1977).
+Although they found substantial effects of others' evaluations on people's own judgments, the effects were not always significantly stronger when the social conformity pressures are stronger.1 In Burnkrant and Cousineau's (1975) and Cohen and Golden's (1972) experiments, participants were exposed to evaluations of coffee with high uniformity or low uniformity.
+Both results showed that participants did not exhibit significantly increased adherence to others' evaluation in the high uniformity condition (although in Burnkrant and Cousineau's experiments, the participants recognized that the difference between high and low uniformity was significant).
+On the other hand, in Pincus and Waters's (1977) experiments (college students rated the quality of one paper plate while exposed to simulated quality evaluations of other raters), it was found that conformity effects are stronger when the evaluations are more uniform.

-In summary, while previous research showed that others' opinions can influence people's own decisions, none of that research addresses both the self-confirmation and social conformity mechanism that underlie choice among several recommendations.
-Additionally, regarding to the effects of increasing social conformity pressures, experiments using Asch's line-judgment tasks supported that people are more likely to be influenced when facing stronger social pressures, while the findings of studies using product evaluation tasks were mixed.
+In summary, although previous research showed that others' opinions can influence people's own decisions, none of that research addresses both the self-confirmation and social conformity mechanisms that underlie choice among several recommendations.
+In addition, regarding the effects of increasing social conformity pressures, experiments using Asch's line-judgment tasks supported that people are more likely to be influenced when facing stronger social pressures, whereas the findings of studies using product evaluation tasks were mixed.

-Our experiments address how often people reverse their own opinions when confronted with others people preferences, especially when facing different levels of confirmation and conformity pressures.
-The hypothesis is that people are more likely to reverse their minds when the reversion causes less self-inconsistency (the confirmation pressure is weaker) or the opposing social opinions are stronger (the conformity pressure is stronger).
+Our experiments address how often people reverse their own opinions when confronted with other people's preferences, especially when facing different levels of confirmation and conformity pressures.
+The hypothesis is that people are more likely to reverse their opinions when the reversion causes less self-inconsistency (the confirmation pressure is weaker) or the opposing social opinions are stronger (the conformity pressure is stronger).